 The annual amount of the Minority Teacher Education Scholarship is $4,000.

 Awards are only disbursed during the Fall and Spring semesters, in the amount of $2,000 per semester.
 Students may be eligible to receive the scholarship for up to two consecutive years.

 The Florida Fund for Minority Teachers, Inc. hosts an Annual Teacher Recruitment and Retention Symposium.
 Scholars, community college students, board members, school district representatives, and institutional contacts attend the conference each year.
 Conference sessions and workshops provide participants with professional development and networking skills.
-Community college students are invited to attend the conference to learn more about the advantages of entering the teaching profession.
+State/Community college students are invited to attend the conference to learn more about the advantages of entering the teaching profession.
 District recruiters from across the state use the conference as a recruiting venue.

 The symposium is mandatory for all students who receive the MTES.

-Students receiving the scholarship must attend the Annual Teacher Recruitment and Retention Symposiums and maintain satisfactory academic progress.
+Students receiving the scholarship must attend the Annual Teacher Recruitment and Professional Development Symposiums and maintain satisfactory academic progress.
 The recipient's institution determines satisfactory academic progress, however for the MTES, recipients must maintain at least a 2.5 grade point average and maintain full time enrollment.
 Upon graduation, recipients are required to teach one year in a Florida public school for each year they received the scholarship.
 If recipients do not graduate within 2-3 years, or if recipients do not teach in a Florida public school, they will be required to repay the total amount of the scholarship received at an annual interest rate of eight percent (8%).

 Participating colleges and universities have been selected on the basis of overall quality of the institution's teacher education program, its record of commitment to the education of minorities, and its stated goals to improve teaching in Florida's public schools.

 Applicants should contact the primary contact at the participating institution for additional information on the MTES.